-The Board of Trustees of the Chicago Transit Authority Retiree Health Care Trust is required by the Illinois Pension Code to submit a report to the Office of the Auditor General (OAG).
+The Board of Trustees of the Chicago Transit Authority Retiree Health Care Trust is required by the Illinois Pension Code to submit a report to the Office of the Auditor General.
 The report is intended to annually assess the funding level of the Retiree Health Care Trust.

-The Illinois State Auditing Act (Section 5/3-2.3(f)) requires the OAG to examine the information on the funding level of the Retiree Health Care Trust submitted pursuant to Section 22-101B(b)(3)(iii) of the Illinois Pension Code.
+The Illinois State Auditing Act (Section 5/3-2.3(f)) requires the Auditor General to examine the information on the funding level of the Retiree Health Care Trust submitted pursuant to Section 22-101B(b)(3)(iii) of the Illinois Pension Code.

-The OAG is required to review the Retiree Health Care Trust's assumptions to ensure they are not unreasonable in the aggregate.
-This report does not constitute an audit as that term is defined in generally accepted government auditing standards.
+The Auditor General is required to review the Retiree Health Care Trust's assumptions to ensure they are not unreasonable in the aggregate.

-- The Retiree Health Care Trust submitted its Actuarial Valuation Report as of January 1, 2015 to the Office of the Auditor General on October 1, 2015. - The Report concluded that the actuarial present value of projected contributions, trust income, and assets, in excess of the statutory reserve, exceeded the actuarial present value of the projected benefits.
+- The Retiree Health Care Trust submitted its Actuarial Valuation Report as of January 1, 2016 to the Office of the Auditor General on September 30, 2016. - The Report concluded that the actuarial present value of projected contributions, trust income, and assets, in excess of the statutory reserve, exceeded the actuarial present value of the projected benefits.
 Consequently, no change in benefits or contributions was required. - We examined the assumptions in the Retiree Health Care Trust's Actuarial Valuation Report and found that they were not unreasonable in the aggregate.